sitedata/checklyhq.com/site/content/docs/alerting/_index.md

 ## Alert settings

 The alert settings tab give you a lot of options to tailor when, how and how often you want to be alerted when a check fails.
-This is also sometimes referred to as "threshold alerting" For example:
+This is also sometimes referred to as **threshold alerting** For example:

 - Get an alert on the second or third failure.
 - Get an alert after 5 minutes of failures.